 - Doctorate degree from a regionally accredited institution.

-- Community College Presidential and/or Vice Chancellor experience.
+- Community College Chancellor, President, and/or Vice Chancellor experience.

-- Community college leadership experience, ideally in a large single-college district or a multi-college district.
+- Leadership role in a large single-college district or a multi-college district.

-- Faculty experience in teaching or student services, or other leadership experience providing support for the role of faculty, that demonstrates a strong understanding of the teaching/learning process.
+- Faculty experience in teaching or student services, or other leadership experience providing support for faculty, that demonstrates a strong understanding of the teaching/learning process.

 - Proven record of successful management of resources, including effective budget development and oversight.